Application information

 Thank you for your interest in the University of Miami/Jackson Memorial Hospital Internal Medicine Residency program.
 We are the main program affiliated with the University of Miami Miller School of Medicine.
 All applications are processed through The Electronic Residency Application Service® (ERAS®) and we participate in the National Resident Matching Program® (NRMP®).

 In accordance with AAIM and AAMC recommendations, interviews will be 100% virtual.
 We review applications holistically without specific score cutoffs.
+Applications must be submitted via ERAS and those received via e-mail are NOT reviewed.

 Applicant Requirements: